range rules and REGULATIONS

-- When metal frames are used only a single centered target is allowed.
+- When AGC metal frames are used only a single centered target is allowed.

-- Positions to the left of the orange overhead support pole are opened at the discretion of the Staff Range Safety officer on duty.
+- Positions to the left of the orange roof support pole (at lane 57) are opened at the discretion of the Staff Range Safety Officer on duty.

-- The permanent benches to the right of the range are for benchrest shooting only.
+- The 10 permanent benches on the far right of the Barnes range are for Benchrest shooting only.

-- In the benchrest only area, everyone must be behind the red zone while the line is hot.
+- In the Benchrest area, everyone must be behind the red zone while the line is hot.

-- The 50, 100, and 150 meter impact areas are for shooting silhouettes with silhouette/hunting handguns.
+- The 50, 100, and 150-meter impact areas are for shooting silhouettes with Silhouette/Hunting handguns only.

 - Practice silhouettes, clangers, and spinners may be used for practice and shall be positioned directly in front of the silhouette impact areas.

-- People may stay in the pits only if one person has been designated Match Director.
+- People may stay in the pits between ceasefires only during organized shoots under the control of a designated Match Director.

-- When using the AGC target frames the center of the target bulls cannot be less than 24 inches from the frame members.
+- When using the AGC target frames, the center of the target bulls cannot be less than 24 inches from the frame side members.